Okay Ka, Fairy Ko! (film)

 Okay Ka, Fairy Ko!: The Movie is a 1991 Filipino fantasy comedy film directed by Bert De Leon and Tony Y. Reyes, the first installment of Okay Ka, Fairy Ko! film series and the first movie installment based on television sitcom, Okay Ka, Fairy Ko!.

 Synopsis

-In the Cave of Darkness ruled by the evil Queen of Darkness Luka and where the wicked forces live, Luka must continue to spread evilness on Earth or she will lose her throne to Muñita, her henchwoman.
+In the Cave of Darkness, ruled by the evil Queen of Darkness, where the wicked forces live, Luka must continue to spread evilness on Earth, or she will lose her throne to Muñita, her henchwoman.
 But Muñita wins the queenship after capturing Aiza, Enteng Kabisote's daughter.
 So Enteng and his family go through a series of adventures as he goes for the Cave of Darkness to slay the Guardian Dragon, the only cure for Aiza's sickness placed by Muñita.